 Imagine a few perfectly crisp and tart Granny Smith apples dipped in rich homemade caramel sauce and wrapped in sweet drop biscuit topping.
 Sounds good, right?
 Now imagine the whole thing swirled with creamy vanilla bean ice cream and some more of that homemade caramel sauce.
-Yeah, it’s pretty much perfection and it goes by the name Caramel Apple Crumble.
+Yeah, it’s pretty much perfection and it goes by the name Vegan Apple Cobbler.

 The true pinnacle of autumn desserts.